-stated that with the recent disasters, FEMA has been in Wisconsin Both she and K. Sommers have been talking to FEMA.
+M. Staff stated that with the recent disasters, FEMA has been in Wisconsin.
+Both she and K. Sommers have been talking to FEMA.
 No particulars yet, but FEMA may offer the 273 EMI class – Introduction to National Flood Insurance Program.
 Great course to take if considering CFM.
 Good refresher, goes through all of the requirements for the National Flood Insurance Program in a 4-day course.
 Hopefully, the course will be offered in Wisconsin, and Michelle will provide information as it becomes available.
 Any questions about floodplain management, visit booth at conference.
 Thanks.

-Have a new plan of attack to be more active.
+2018 Year in Review & Future Considerations

+Upcoming Board Meetings

-20158 Year in Review & Future Considerationss held quarterly, next in January 2019.
+Meetings held quarterly, next in January 2019.
 If interested in participating, let Board know.
 Can provide meeting schedule to anyone interested in serving on a Committee.

 WAFSCM Strategic Planning

-S. Wurster explained that in the past couple of years a Strategic Planning effort had been started, typically a topic of the spring Board meeting During the January or April meeting, the Board will likely kick effort off again.
+S. Wurster explained that in the past couple of years a Strategic Planning effort had been started, typically a topic of the spring Board meeting.
+During the January or April meeting, the Board will likely kick effort off again.
 Take a 10,000-foot view of what the organization does well, where it can improve, etc. If anyone is interested in volunteering, you do not have to be a Board Member or Committee Chair to join effort.
 We would love your participation, so please check with him or any of the Board Members to get connected.

 Future Webinars and Continued Education Opportunities

-L. Rozumalski explained that future webinars and continued education opportunities are something that we would like to see offered to the membership more often This comes out of the Strategic Planning effort, recognizing the potential value this provides to the membership.
+L. Rozumalski explained that future webinars and continued education opportunities are something that we would like to see offered to the membership more often.
+This comes out of the Strategic Planning effort, recognizing the potential value this provides to the membership.
 If anyone is interested in presenting or helping, please contact the Board.

+Committee Needs

 Chair positions are now full with D. Fowler’s return, with the exception of the Education Committee.

+WAFSCM 2019 Conference, October 23-25 at Central Wisconsin Convention and Expo Center, Rothschild (Wausau), WI

-9October 23-25Central Wisconsin Convention and Expo CenterRothschild (su)L. Rozumalski announced the location, and stated that there are monthly conference planning meetings.
+L. Rozumalski announced the location, and stated that there are monthly conference planning meetings.
 M. Bender stated that she will start having monthly conference planning committee meetings in March since the next year’s conference is a little earlier (October 23).
 If anyone is interesting in helping plan, please contact M. Bender.
 Always looking for more people willing to help out, especially those close to the conference location (Wausau).
 L. Rozumalski stated that there is usually a field trip as part of the conference, and it would be nice to have some local input to plan for sites as part of that offering.
 There will also be an open Vice Chair position to vote on next year, so please let the Board know of any nominations or interest in becoming involved with the Board.

-Chair

-Steve Wurster - Elected

-Write-In

-Vice-Chair

-Laura Rozumalski-Elected

-Write-In

-Secretary

-Kristen Belan-Elected

-Write-In

 Other Business

 Questions?
 Comments?
 None.

-October 249.s-Cindi pointed out to say Thank you the sponsors and exhibitors.
-Make sure to check out the floodplain model.

-Motion to Adjorn.
-8:25 am
+Next Business Meeting – October 24, 2019.